WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 For example, a role investigation takes one input value: a player that is to be investigated.
 A disguise takes two inputs: a player that should be disguised and a role they should be disguised as.
 These inputs may be player submissions, but may also be builtin to the role (for example for a Tanner both the role and the player are user submitted, but for a Disguised Fox the player is always set to themselves, whereas the role is user submitted).

 Each value needs to be annotated with its respective type, however most of the time the WWRF parser can do this - in the investigation example the target must always be a player, so the value is always annotated as a player type.
 For some other abilities, this is less clear, however.
 In these cases the type can sometimes be inferred from the contents of the value itself (sometimes at parse time, sometimes at runtime) and other times the type has to be manually annotated.
-More on this below.
+Check for each ability what types it expects and when annotation may be necessary.
+Annotation is done be appending the type surrounded by square brackets, for example: ``​`Citizen`[role]``.

 Values are split into two categories: constant values (e.g. `Citizen`, referring to the citizen role) or selectors (e.g. `@Self`, referring to the current game element).
 Furthermore, there is a differentiation between basic selectors (e.g. `@Self` or `@Target`) which refer to a specifc value based on context and advanced selectors (e.g. `@(Role:Citizen)`, returing all players with the citizen role) which select values according to a specified query.